Solar irradiance: 2011 reassessment

-2014 reassessment

-In 2014 a new ACRIM composite was developed using the updated ACRIM3 record.
-It added corrections for scattering and diffraction revealed during recent testing at TRF and two algorithm updates.
-The algorithm updates more accurately account for instrument thermal behavior and parsing of shutter cycle data.
-These corrected a component of the quasi-annual spurious signal and increased the signal-to-noise ratio, respectively.
-The net effect of these corrections decreased the average ACRIM3 TSI value without affecting the trending in the ACRIM Composite TSI.

-Differences between ACRIM and PMOD TSI composites are evident, but the most significant is the solar minimum-to-minimum trends during solar cycles 21-23.
-ACRIM found an increase of +0.037%/decade from 1980 to 2000 and a decrease thereafter.
-PMOD instead presents a steady decrease since 1978.
-Significant differences can also be seen during the peak of solar cycles 21 and 22.
-These arise from the fact that ACRIM uses the original TSI results published by the satellite experiment teams while PMOD significantly modifies some results to conform them to specific TSI proxy models.
-The implications of increasing TSI during the global warming of the last two decades of the 20th century are that solar forcing may be a marginally larger factor in climate change than represented in the CMIP5 general circulation climate models.

-Irradiance on Earth's surface
+On Earth's surface

 Average annual solar radiation arriving at the top of the Earth's atmosphere is roughly 1361 W/m2.
 The Sun's rays are attenuated as they pass through the atmosphere, leaving maximum normal surface irradiance at approximately 1000 W/m2 at sea level on a clear day.
-When 1361 W/m2 is arriving above the atmosphere (when the sun is at the zenith in a cloudless sky), direct sun is about 1050 W/m2, and global radiation on a horizontal surface at ground level is about 1120 W/m2.
+When 1361 W/m2 is arriving above the atmosphere (when the Sun is at the zenith in a cloudless sky), direct sun is about 1050 W/m2, and global radiation on a horizontal surface at ground level is about 1120 W/m2.

 The latter figure includes radiation scattered or reemitted by the atmosphere and surroundings.
 The actual figure varies with the Sun's angle and atmospheric circumstances.
 Ignoring clouds, the daily average insolation for the Earth is approximately 6 kWh/m^{2} = 21.6 MJ/m^{2}.

 The output of, for example, a photovoltaic panel, partly depends on the angle of the sun relative to the panel.
 One Sun is a unit of power flux, not a standard value for actual insolation.
 Sometimes this unit is referred to as a Sol, not to be confused with a sol, meaning one solar day.

 Absorption and reflection

 Part of the radiation reaching an object is absorbed and the remainder reflected.
 Usually, the absorbed radiation is converted to thermal energy, increasing the object's temperature.
-Manmade or natural systems, however, can convert part of the absorbed radiation into another form such as electricity or chemical bonds, as in the case of photovoltaic cells or plants.
+Humanmade or natural systems, however, can convert part of the absorbed radiation into another form such as electricity or chemical bonds, as in the case of photovoltaic cells or plants.
 The proportion of reflected radiation is the object's reflectivity or albedo.